bankcex/docs/the-mobile-wallet/api.md

 ### Fetch entity

-Entity is an account on the BankCEX network.
+Entity is an account on the Bankcoin network.
 It can have variety of roles like user, admin, business, or custom defined role.

 ```text
 GET /entities/:communityAddress/:account